swimhelenhsu/StaRSFine/Spring2019Report3.md

 The team used the same method of filling the prototype to the top before draining and turning off the extraction before the water level reached below the extraction tubes.

 #### Trial 3
+After considering the second trial, the team revisited flow rates again.
+There was error in that the team did not include the flow rate through the filter would be divided by the 3 outlet holes.
+In the [manual](#Manual), the python for our third trial explains how this new flow rate was calculated.

+[**List flow rates**]

+In anticipation of failure, the team first decided to measure whether only one filter outlet could extract at the flow rate.
+To do so, the team planned on stopping flow from the upper two holes and attaching one pump to the injection tube one pump to the extraction tube.

 ### Experimental Apparatus Fabrication
 #### Trial 1